RMRubert/RMRubert.github.io/_posts/EN/2021-6-12-How-to-classify-your-music-collection-by-genre.md

 ![Rstudio showing my real last.fm API](/images/Posts/2021/2021-06-12_Image6.png){: .center-image }
 {: refdef}

 With our new superb functions, we are ready to import the tracklist from step 1 into R and start getting genres!
 You will have to read the tracklist without a header because Tagscanner doesn't give one.
-Mind that in my example code snip shown below has been set in this way because I am using the defaults values of Tagscanner, that my separator is ";" because I am in a Spanish computer, and I am forcing reading every column as a character and forcing the file encoding.
+There are a few peculiarities on my example code snip shown below.
+I am not reading the first row as column names (Tagscanner default output), that my separator is ";" (because I am in a Spanish computer), I am forcing reading every column as a character (to avoid having to deal with factors) and forcing the file encoding (to UTF-8-DOM, as I asked you before).

 	# Read the csv with the library information
 	tracklist = read.table(r"(B:\Doc...\tracklist.csv)",